citp/privacy-policy-historical/j/ja/jag/jaguar.co.uk.md

-> *The following text is extracted and transformed from the jaguar.co.uk privacy policy that was archived on 2014-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121070008id_/http%3A//www.jaguar.co.uk/privacy-legal.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jaguar.co.uk privacy policy that was archived on 2015-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612073626id_/http%3A//www.jaguar.co.uk/privacy-legal.html) for the most accurate reproduction.*

 # Cookies & Privacy Policy

 Jaguar Land Rover Limited respects the privacy of every individual who visits its Web Sites and whose data it processes.
 Any information collected about you will be used to first fulfil any service you might request and secondly improve how as a Company we serve you.
 We do this by making appropriate use of the information.

-This information will not be disclosed to anyone outside of Jaguar Land Rover Limited, its affiliated or associated companies, and the dealers, agencies and licensees of any of these companies, and any other companies with which Jaguar has directly or indirectly arranged services for your benefit.
+This information will not be disclosed to anyone outside of Jaguar Land Rover Limited, its affiliated or associated companies, and the retailers, agencies and licensees of any of these companies, and any other companies with which Jaguar has directly or indirectly arranged services for your benefit.
 It will be treated in accordance with the relevant legal provisions concerning data protection and may be initially stored and processed inside or outside the European Union anywhere in the world.
 It will be used only in the connection with the marketing of Jaguar products and services and related products and services.

 You have the right as an individual to find out what information we hold about you and make corrections if necessary; you also have the right to ask us to not use the information.